tsucres/GithubManyfacedCards/README.md

 ### Most efficient way

-This method doesn't use an iframe.
-This means that the card could, potentially, load faster.
-It also means that you have greater control on the presentation of the card and don't have to worry about the iframe's size/responsiveness.
+This method consists in doing manually what `gmc-loader.js` does: load and insert the template of the card in the document and add the style and the javascript it requires.

+This method has all the advantages of the previous one and is slightly more efficient since It has less files to fetch.

 ##### 1. Insert the markup of the theme

 Copy/Paste the markup of the theme you want to use directly in your webpage.

-You can find the markup of the existing themes in the [`src/themes/templates/`](src/themes/templates/) folder.
+You can find the markup of the existing themes in the [`dist/themes/<theme_name>/`](dist/themes/) folders.
 Of course, you can build your own (see next section).

 ##### 2. Add the style